A BRIEF HISTORY OF INVENTIONS

 In the 18th century there was an agricultural revolution in England.
-It began with Jethro Tull.
-In the 17th century seed was sown by hand.
+It began with a man named Jethro Tull.
+In the 17th century, the seed was sown by hand.
 The sower simply scattered seed on the ground.
-However in 1701 Tull (1674-1741) invented the seed drill.
-This machine dropped seeds at a controllable rate in the straight lines.
-A harrow at the back of the machine covered the seeds to prevent birds eating them.
-Tull also invented a horse drawn hoe which killed weeds between rows of seeds.
+However, in 1701 Tull (1674-1741) invented the seed drill.
+This machine dropped seeds at a controllable rate in straight lines.
+A harrow at the back of the machine covered the seeds to prevent birds from eating them.
+Tull also invented a horse-drawn hoe that killed weeds between rows of seeds.

 The Industrial Revolution

 In the late 18th century everyday life in Britain was transformed by the industrial revolution.
 Towns, industry, and trade had been growing for centuries but about 1780 economic growth took off.
 A number of technological advances made the revolution possible.
 In 1709 Abraham Darby (1677-1717), who owned an ironworks, began using coke instead of charcoal to melt iron ore.
 (It was a much more efficient fuel).
 Darby and his family kept the new fuel secret for a time but in the late 18th century the practice spread.

 From 1712 Thomas Newcomen made steam engines to pump water from mines.
 Then, in 1769, James Watt patented a more efficient steam engine, and in the 1780s it was adapted to power machinery.
 The first industry to become mechanized was the textile industry.
 In 1771 Richard Arkwright opened a cotton-spinning mill with a machine called a water frame, which was powered by a water mill.
 Then, in 1779, Samuel Crompton invented a new cotton-spinning machine called a spinning mule.
 Finally, in 1785 Edmund Cartwright invented a loom that could be powered by a steam engine.
 As a result of these new inventions, cotton production boomed.